Framework Comparison

 Strengths

-LangGraph's deterministic graph execution model gives enterprises the control and predictability they need.
-Every state transition is explicit, every decision point is auditable, and the integration with LangSmith provides enterprise-grade observability out of the box.
-Support for human-in-the-loop approval gates and checkpoint-based state persistence makes it uniquely suited for workflows that require compliance oversight.
+Deterministic graph execution gives enterprises predictability and auditability.
+Every state transition is explicit, every decision point is traceable.
+LangSmith integration provides enterprise-grade observability.
+Human-in-the-loop approval gates and checkpoint-based state persistence are built in.

 Weaknesses